tomasvdw/measure-host/design.md

 ## Setup

-The key/values will be kept in memory in the data structure used by the ezxml library.
-This seems to be sufficiently efficient, and easy to use for (de)serialization to clients and disk.
+The key/values will be kept in memory using as a sorted array to allow for fast lookups.

 The persistence format is the same XML format as returned to the client